Pupil Premium Grant

 For some of the children, the 1:1 tuition allowed problem areas to be addressed and a whole level progress was made over the academic year, ensuring that these children attained at least expected levels.

 In 2017 - 2018, we are continuing with the above provision as well as extending it to working with the pre-school to ensure continued improvement and ease of transition.

-We have put in additional support for some children in EYFS and KS1 who require extra help with speech and language development, and in mastering some of the basic skills in reading, writing and number work, through small group and 1 to 1 intervention programmes such as 'Closing the Gap with Numicon' and 'Bear Necessities', ‘One plus one’ and ‘The power of 2’.
-In Key Stage 2, we are implementing a writing programme called ‘Fresh Start’ to help improve outcomes in writing for targeted children.
+We have put in additional support for some children in EYFS and KS1 who require extra help with speech and language development, and in mastering some of the basic skills in reading, writing and number work, through small group and 1 to 1 intervention programs such as 'Closing the Gap with Numicon' and 'Bear Necessities', ‘One plus one’ and ‘The power of 2’.
+In Key Stage 2, we are implementing a writing program called ‘Fresh Start’ to help improve outcomes in writing for targeted children.